 Other options could include blending leftovers or on-the-turn veggies into a soup that can be frozen for a later date, or turning cheeseboard leftovers into a creamy Mac & Cheese.

-6. Reduce meat and source ingredients consciously
+6. Cook less meat and source ingredients consciously

 That doesn't have to mean going cold turkey (get it?!); just be aware that there are many delicious veggie options out there – perhaps you could try replacing just one meaty meal?